dotboris/vuejs-serverside-template-xss/README.md

 After reading this, you might wonder: Why would anyone in their right minds mix severside and clientside templating?

-I think that it's pretty reasonable for a developper to add Vue.js to their existing serverside rendering app and think that everything is going to be fine.
+I think that it's pretty reasonable for a developer to add Vue.js to their existing serverside rendering app and think that everything is going to be fine.
 Vue.js advertises itself as a "progressive frameworks".
 They expect you to do this.
 Also, the security risks are not immediately apparent.
 Getting to XSS was